dxw/playbook/_includes/sections/working-here/your-pay-pension-and-other-benefits.md

 work as normal, but you are still able to work, we will support this wherever we can.
 We may consider a change of project or role where that’s an option.

-If you finish your treatment, you’ll have a meeting to aid your return to work, or to normal working hours, and ensure your ongoing wellbeing is supported.
+If you finish your treatment, your line manager will organize a meeting to aid your return to work, or to normal working hours, and ensure your ongoing wellbeing is supported.
 We may look at a phased return for example.